dymmond/esmerald/docs/en/docs/index.md

 of the current day-to-day problems of 99% of the applications but leaving the 1% that is usually around structure and design/business without to much to do.

-Esmerald got the inspiration from those great frameworks out there and was built with all the known amazing features but with business in mind as well.
-Starlite, for example, at the very beginning, gave the inspiration for the transformers and for the Signature models, something very useful that helped Esmerald integerating with pydantic.
+Ravyn got the inspiration from those great frameworks out there and was built with all the known amazing features but with business in mind as well.
+Starlite, for example, at the very beginning, gave the inspiration for the transformers and for the Signature models, something very useful that helped Ravyn integrating with pydantic.
 FastAPI gave the inspiration for API designing, Django for the permissions, Flask for the simplicity, NestJS for the controllers and the list goes on.

 For a job to be done properly, usually it is never done alone and there is always a driver and inspiration to it.

+## History Behind Ravyn

+Why is this happening?
+Is Esmerald going away? **No, absolutely not.
+Esmerald remains and will remain as is and will keep growing** as it has its own use cases.

+The reason for the rebranding its because the ecosystem has grown a lot and Esmerald was the first tool being created.
+Since then it was released as version 3+.

+This happened because of internal dependencies, and we already removed all of them but goes a bit off compared to the rest of the ecosystem.

+This is the reason for Ravyn to come into existence and to keep everything aligned with the future projects coming out.

 ## Requirements

 * Python 3.10+

-Esmerald wouldn't be possible without at least these two:
+Ravyn wouldn't be possible without at least these two:

 * <a href="https://lilya.dev/" class="external-link" target="_blank">Lilya</a>
 * <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a>